Boatswain Bird Island

 Boatswain Bird Island, also spelt Boatswainbird Island, is a small island some 270 m off the east coast of Ascension Island in the South Atlantic Ocean with an area of approximately 5.3 ha.
 It is administered from Georgetown on Ascension, which is part of Saint Helena, Ascension and Tristan da Cunha, an overseas territory of the United Kingdom.
 Boatswain Bird Island should not be confused with the nearby, much smaller, Boatswain Bird Rock, only about 10 by 5 m in size, located 570 m south-east of the island and 360 m north-east of the coast of Ascension.
 The southern coast of the island has an impressive natural arch.

 Birds

 This tiny island has thousands of inhabitants, all birds, which give the island its white colour.
 Among the many seabirds nesting there are boobies, petrels, noddies, as well as the tropicbirds (boatswain birds) for which the island is named.

-The island is the home of the majority of Ascension's birds due to rats (accidentally introduced by passing ships) and then cats (introduced to catch the rats, as well as pets) eating the birds and their eggs on Ascension.
-Since the mid-1990s there has been a feral cat eradication program, alongside a rat eradication program, to encourage the birds back to the main island.
+The island is home to the majority of Ascension's birds and their nests, which have been devastated by rats (accidentally introduced by passing ships) and cats (introduced to catch the rats, as well as to serve as pets).
+Since the mid-1990s, a feral cat eradication program, alongside a rat eradication program, has been implemented to encourage birds to return to the main island.